HowardHan99/codesignbot/README.md

 ## Board Requirements

 Your Miro board should have the following frames:
-- `Design-Decision`: For design decision sticky notes
+- `Design-Proposal`: For design decision sticky notes
 - `Analysis-Response`: For analysis responses
 - `Sketch-Reference`: For design sketches and images